 8+ Ways To Handle Rejection

 “It’s not you, it’s me.”
 Ouch, just because that phrase gets used all the time doesn’t make it hurt any less.
 Whether you’ve spent a little or a lot of time pursuing someone when they just don’t feel the same way it can leave us all hurt and sometimes confused.
 Based on gender alone the way we feel and handle rejection can be extremely different.
-Men often take rejection as a reflection of their masculinity, whereas women’s responses are more emotional.
+Men often take rejection as a reflection of their masculinity dont know how to deal with a breakup, whereas women’s responses are more emotional.
 The facts are, almost everyone will be rejected at some point in their lives and how we handle that rejection can greatly improve how we cope moving forward.
 We’ve compiled our best ways to handle rejection, put it behind you, and keep shooting your shot.

 Ask her why